Asian Handicap Vs European Handicap Bets | What’s The Difference?

 What Is European Handicap Betting?

-For example, if a team is given a handicap of -2, they must win by at least three goals for the bet to be successful, while the opposing team must either win the game or else lose by a single goal for the bet to be successful.
-If the favourite team wins by exactly two goals, the result is a draw.
+For example, if the favourite is given –2 on the handicap, it must win by three clear goals for the bet to pay.
+The opposing team can win outright or lose by a single goal and still return a profit for backers.
+If the favourite wins by exactly two goals, the result is a draw on the handicap.

 Learn more about European Handicap bets.

-Half-point increments allow US sportsbooks to avoid the possibility of a “push,” where the point spread falls exactly on a whole number and the bet is refunded.
-By offering half-point spreads, the sportsbook can ensure that there is always a clear winner and loser in each bet.
-For example, a football game might have a point spread of -3.5 or +7.5, rather than -3 or +7.
+Half-point increments help US sportsbooks avoid a “push”, where the spread lands exactly on a whole number and stakes are refunded.
+By posting half-points, a sportsbook ensures each bet ends in a clear win or loss.
+A typical American-football spread might be –3.5 or +7.5, rather than –3 or +7.

 Key Differences

-Ultimately, the choice between the two handicap markets comes down to your personal preference and betting strategy.
+Ultimately, the choice between the two handicap formats comes down to personal preference and betting strategy.

 Toby @ Punter2Pro